Incentivizing Truthful Language Models via Peer Elicitation Games

 \item \textbf{Equilibrium Ranking Discriminator (ER-D)}: Based on the Consensus Game framework of \cite{jacob2023consensus}, this method formulates the interaction between a generator and a discriminator as a signaling game.
 The discriminator iteratively updates its estimates to maximize agreement with the generator.
 Each query–candidate pair $(x, y)$ is reweighted by $\pi_D^*(\text{correct} \mid x, y)$, encouraging consistency in the final ranking. \end{itemize}

-\textbf{Datasets.} We conduct our evaluations using four diverse datasets: ARC-Easy, ARC-Challenge, Massive Multitask Language Understanding (MMLU), as well as Graduate-Level Google-Proof Q\&A Benchmark (GPQA) \citep{hendrycks2020measuring, clark2018think, rein2024gpqa}.
+\textbf{Datasets.} We conduct our evaluations using four diverse datasets: ARC-Easy, ARC-Challenge, Massive Multitask Language Understanding (MMLU) and Graduate-Level Google-Proof Q\&A Benchmark (GPQA) \cite{hendrycks2020measuring, clark2018think, rein2024gpqa}.
 Details of the datasets are in Appendix \ref{Appendix:datasets}.
 Each dataset presents unique challenges, allowing us to test PEG under various knowledge domains.